EdLeckert/py-tmhi/README.md

 ### Turn off 2.4GHz WiFi

-Do not turn off WiFi unless you are connected to the gateway via a cable!
+__Do not turn off WiFi unless you are connected to the gateway via a cable!__

-Note that the gateway will reset and may lose communications for a minute or more.
+Note: Gateway will reset and may lose communications for a minute or more.

 ```python
 access_point_config = client.get_ap_config()